primer/css/docs/pages/css/tools/linting.md

 }
 ```

-A list of all the specific rules we have enabled are documented in [the repository README](https://github.com/primer/primer/tree/master/tools/stylelint-config-primer#documentation).
+A list of all the specific rules we have enabled are documented in [the package README](https://www.npmjs.com/package/stylelint-config-primer#documentation).

 ### Disabling